 Participants in the UNA Early College program are allowed to enroll in freshman or sophomore level courses on a space available basis.
 Only Math 110 or higher level mathematics courses are allowed.
 No remedial courses may be taken.

 Application deadlines are April 15 for summer/fall semesters and November 15 for spring semesters.
 For admission/retention requirements, tuition and fee information and additional application information, refer to the Early College website.
-Non-Alabama Early College students are not allowed to enroll in online courses.

 Math and Verbal Only